soniah/blog/content/posts/2009-03-28-andre-may-have-to-go.md

 (Tip-of-the-hat to J).

-In a similar vein, an article in today&#8217;s SMH on NSW&#8217;s health system begins:
+In a similar vein, an article in today's SMH on NSW's health system begins:

-&#8220;*A decision had been made, he wrote, to set up a new unit within the emergency department&#8230; The unit will be &#8230; four beds, conceptually down the right hand wall of ED but using the concept of &#8216;virtual beds&#8217;,&#8221; he told colleagues.
+&#8220;*A decision had been made, he wrote, to set up a new unit within the emergency department&#8230; The unit will be &#8230; four beds, conceptually down the right hand wall of ED but using the concept of &#8216;virtual beds',&#8221; he told colleagues.
 Patients who arrived at emergency and needed admission would be assigned a virtual bed if no official in-patient bed was available, remaining physically in emergency.*&#8220;